 If you are suffering from a Musculoskeletal disorder it would be appropriate for you to see us.
 If you have any doubts as to your suitability please feel free to contact us to discuss your concerns.
 If we don’t think that physiotherapy is appropriate for you we will suggest a suitable alternative such as seeing your GP.

 If you do come and see us and your physiotherapist is concerned that there may a more serious pathology present or that you may have a more significant injury.
 They would discuss their findings and reasoning with you and then assist you in seeking appropriate help.
 This may consist of writing to your GP, or if they were concerned that you had sustained serious injury writing a letter to A&E. All of our staff have extensive experience working with acute injuries, including working in A&E and professional football.
-Therefore we are well aware when someone presents to our clinic with an injury which requires a different professional’s intervention, or at least requires more serious injury being ruled out.
+Therefore we are all too aware of the potential situations or scenarios, in which someone could present to our clinic with an injury or indeed underlying medical problem which requires a different professional’s intervention.
+Or at least requires more serious injury or illnesses to be ruled out.
 For example having an injury X-rayed to rule out the risk of fracture.

 If you would like to be seen by a physiotherapist of a specific gender then please mention this at the time that you book your initial appointment so that we can make appropriate arrangements.
 If you would like to be accompanied by a chaperone then please feel free to bring someone with you.
 We have plenty of space in our treatment room for you to be accompanied.